otacilio-psf/Chat-Gourmet-AI/monitoring/README.md

 # Module responsible to prepare monitoring feature

-For database we are using the cloud service [Neon](https://neon.tech/)
+For the database it use a Postgres:16

 In this folder we will have only prepare db, the code to insert new msgs and update with user feedback will be on ui